-The overall goals of the LaRosa Partnership Program – to provide priority, meaningful water quality monitoring data for State of Vermont and LaRosa partners through community science – rely on a collaborative, partnership-based model.
-Each LPP partner has a unique understanding of their watershed and offers insight into their local water quality concerns through their individual goals and research questions that fit underneath the umbrella of the broader LPP monitoring categories.
+The overall purpose of the LaRosa Partnership Program (LPP) is to provide meaningful water quality monitoring data for both the Vermont Department of Environmental Conservation (VTDEC) and LPP partner organizations through community science.
+A collaborative partnership model is integral to the achievement of the LPP.
+Each LaRosa partner has a unique understanding of their watershed and offers insight into local water quality concerns through their individual goals and research questions that fit underneath the umbrella of the broader LPP monitoring categories.

 In 2020, LPP underwent a program redesign aimed to increase both the efficiency of administering as well as participating in the program, allowing us all to focus on what matters most – water quality monitoring.
 The official announcement and a summary of the program changes can be found in this letter.

 To learn more about the LPP monitoring site nomination and selection process, read the Site Selection Process, Criteria, and Instructions document.

 Questions about the new LaRosa Partnership Program model?
 Check out this Question and Answer Document (updated 1/7/22).